BestTimesToVisit.com Logo

 culture

-Dress modestly, especially when visiting religious sites or venturing outside the tourist hubs.
+Dress modestly, especially when visiting religious sites or venturing outside the main tourist areas.
 Think loose-fitting clothing that covers your shoulders and knees.
-It shows respect for the local culture and can help you avoid unwanted attention.
+It shows respect for local customs and can help you blend in more, making interactions smoother.

 transport